Webhooks¶

 - A shipment is created for the order.

-- The order or part of the order is canceled.
+- The order is canceled, or order lines are canceled.

-- The order or part of the order is refunded.
+- The order is refunded, or order lines are refunded.

 Read more about order status changes.